Curtain Antennas

 Bi-Square Array

 The bisquare array is actually a single support lazy-H antenna.
-Instead of having the elements perfectly horizontal, the bi-square has V shaped elements.
-While a series feed is often shown, the bi square antenna can actually be fed either with the broadband distributed feed system, or a narrow bandwidth series feed system.
-The standard narrow bandwidth fed does not use a transmission line like the lazy-H antenna, instead the popular narrow bandwidth feed uses the elements themselves as the transmission line.
-While this eliminates some open wire feedline, it does not result in an optimal performance antenna.
+This makes the bisquare antenna very easy to install, requiring only a single center support.
+Instead of having the elements perfectly horizontal like most collinear/broadside antennas, the bisquare has V shaped elements.
+While a series feed is often shown, the bi square antenna can actually be fed either with the superior broadband distributed feed system, or the easier but very narrow gain-bandwidth series feed system.
+The standard narrow bandwidth series feed does not use a vertical balanced transmission line like the lazy-H antenna.
+The more popular narrow bandwidth series-feed system uses the elements themselves as the transmission line.
+While this eliminates some open wire feed line, it does not result in maximum performance.

-The antenna to the left is a distributed feed bi-square.
-This antenna will have a broadside pattern with equal or better than dipole performance when each of the four sides of the square are between 1/4 and 5/8 wave long.
+bi-square antenna open loop W8Ji feed distributed feed The antenna to the left is a distributed feed or W8JI bi-square.
+This antenna will have a broadside pattern with equal or better-than-dipole performance on frequencies where each one of four sides of the diamond making up the antenna are between 1/4 and 5/8 wave long.

-This antenna does not have the gain often claimed by books and articles because folding the lazy H in narrows the width (collinear spacing) and stacking spacing (broadside spacing) substantially.
+This antenna does not quite have the gain claimed in many books and articles.
+Those articles assume Lazy-H caliber performance, but the bisquare doesn't quite match performance of a Lazy H. The bisquare is a folded in Lazy-H. Folding the lazy H in allows much easier mechanical construction, but the folding narrows array width (collinear spacing) and element stacking spacing (broadside spacing) substantially.

-For example on the band where each side is 1/2 wave long a lazy-H antenna would have 1/2 wave stacking distance and 1/2 wave collinear distance between current maximums.
+For example, on the band where each side is 1/2 wave long a lazy-H antenna would have 1/2 wave stacking distance and 1/2 wave collinear distance between current maximums.
 When we fold the open ends of the lazy-H together to form a bi-square the stacking distance is between current maximums is only 127 degrees electrical and the collinear distance between current maxima is 127 degrees.
 This is the electrical equivalent of a lazy H antenna with 0.7 wave long dipoles for each element (0.35 wave collinear separation between current maximums) and only 0.35 wave stacking distance between the dipoles on the primary band.
-This means you lose most of the stacking gain available in the lazy H, and much of the collinear gain.
+Shorter stacking spacing of current maximums causes the bisquare antenna to lose most of the stacking gain available in the lazy H, and much of the collinear gain developed in the lazy-H.

-The antenna to the left is a standard bi-square antenna.
-The feed system is series fed, the upper inverted V element obtaining power from the connection to the outer end of the lower V element.
-This antenna only works well when each side or each face of the four faces of the square is 1/2 wave long.
+The antenna to the left is a more common bi-square antenna feed method.
+This feed system results in a series-fed antenna.
+The upper inverted-V element obtains its power from the connection to the outer-end of the lower V element.
+This antenna only works well when each side (or face) of the diamond's four faces is 1/2 wave long.
+This results in a total of two wavelengths of antenna wire.

 The patterns below compare conventional feed bi squares with distributed feed bi-square antennas.